Native types

 For fill-like fields, there is also e.types.paint, an alias for types.union(color, gradient, tiling).

-Of note, some native types, such as float, stroke and content, supporting casting, e.g. str => content, int => float and length => stroke.
-You can use e.types.exact to disable casting for a type.
+Of note, some native types, such as float, stroke and content, supporting casting, e.g. str | none => content, int => float and length => stroke.
+This means you can pass a string to a content-type field and it will be accepted and converted to content.

 In addition, some native types support folding, a special behavior when specifying consecutive set rules over the same field with that type.
 The most notable one is stroke: specifying a stroke of 4pt and then black generates 4pt + black.
 There is also array: specifying an array (2, 3) and then (4, 5) on set rules generates (2, 3, 4, 5) at the end.
 Finally, alignment is worthy of mention: specifying left + bottom, right and then top, in that order, generates the final value of right + top.